jonretting/geforce-driver-check/README.md

 	-V    Displays version info
 	-h    this crupt

-	See INFO for mo information
+	See INFO for more information

 TODO: